 Learn about how Agile teams manage Technical Debt.

 When you first hear the term “Technical Debt” in the Agile context, you may not immediately understand how this financial term relates to Agile software development.
-This is ok, no worry.
+It is ok, no worries.

 When it comes to software development, Tech Debt (or TD) means that certain necessary work gets delayed during the development of a software project to hit a deliverable or a deadline.

 TD is the coding you must do tomorrow as you took a shortcut to deliver the software today.
 In this post, we give a Technical debt definition and take a deep dive into the concept of TD, exploring many related topics as well.

 Technical Debt describes the situation when a development team speeds up the project delivery that will require refactoring later.
 The term is also known as tech debt, design debt, or code debt.
 This is about when a quicker development process becomes the priority instead of high-quality code.

 The Technical Debt metaphor is used in the technology space all over the world.
 It includes a catchall that covers everything from bugs to missing documentation and legacy code.